 While the cakes are cooling, make the compote.
 In a small pot, add the strawberries, sugar and water.
 Put over medium heat until all the sugar has dissolved, then turn the heat to low and simmer until the mixture has reduced by half.
 Remove from heat.

-Measure out 1 T. of the syrup from the compote and put into a bowl.
+Measure out 1 Tablespoon of the syrup from the compote and put into a bowl.
 This is basically almost all the juice, so you can just eye ball it too.
 You can let the compote sit out or put in the fridge to cool, but it should be at least room temperature before putting the cake together.

 Remove the cakes from the cake pans and start the frosting.